 analysis time on sample preparation.
 While newly developed extraction techniques address time, modern chromatography advances

-are also moving towards faster separations.
+are also moving toward faster separations.
 Based on these considerations, what is high-throughput sample preparation?
-Do
+Do modern

 The self-proclaimed world's greatest rock and roll band famously sang, "You can't always get what you want."
 It's easy to

 apply the Rolling Stones admonition to analytical sample preparation because surveys (1–3) have consistently shown that time,

 along with cost and solvent use, is among the most significant desires of analysts.
 Traditional sample preparation methods

 are often the rate-limiting step in the overall sample analysis process.
 We can envision three approaches for addressing the